 TOTAL PARTICIPANTS: 2016 event will include over 4,000 walkers and 3,600 volunteers

 ORIGIN: P2C began in 1991

 Recommended Packing List

-PTC Start location is back to the Eastbank Festival Plaza, adjacent to the Hawthorne Bridge!
+PTC Start location is located at the Eastbank Festival Plaza, adjacent to the Hawthorne Bridge!
 (Nearest address is: 20 SE Madison St, Portland, OR 97214)

 Strongly suggested to only bring one team vehicle to the start area

 The 2nd vehicle should go directly to 'Exchange 18' to reduce congestion